UNICEF and WHO combine forces with global experts to address the oxygen availability gap facing children with severe pneumonia

-In 2017, UNICEF and WHO formed a strategic collaboration to improve access to and utilization of oxygen therapy systems in low-resource settings.
+In 2017, UNICEF and WHO formed a strategic collaboration to improve access to oxygen therapy in low-resource settings.
 This collaboration aims to reduce information asymmetry and bottlenecks in the accessibility of oxygen products through three main outputs: the development and promotion of inter-agency technical specifications and guidance (as part of the WHO Technical Series); an updated UNICEF Supply Catalogue to include a complete selection of oxygen system products needed to deliver oxygen to a child; and the development of a decision-assist tool to support governments with oxygen system planning and procurement.

 UNICEF and WHO are pleased to announce that the first project output – the publication of WHO-UNICEF Technical Specifications and Guidance for Oxygen Therapy Devices is now available for download from the WHO website this World Pneumonia Day.
 The purpose of this interagency publication is to provide health facility administrators, procurement officers, engineers and others with harmonized product specifications for a wide range of oxygen products, and to provide guidance on the selection, procurement, use and maintenance of these products.
 The publication includes technical specifications for a set of 15 essential devices to deliver basic oxygen therapy.